-The primary objective of the Financial Aid Office is to provide financial assistance to the maximum number of eligible students through coordination with and full utilization of all government, community, and on-campus resources.
-DigiPen administers all financial aid programs in accordance with established state, federal, and institutional regulations and policies.
-Please contact the Financial Aid Office or visit www.digipen.edu for the most up-to-date eligibility criteria and award amounts for the aid programs outlined in this catalog.
+DigiPen administers all financial aid programs in accordance with established federal, state, and institutional regulations and policies.
+Please contact the Office of Financial Aid or visit digipen.edu for the most up-to-date eligibility criteria and award amounts for the aid programs outlined below.